Helping you grow closer to God

 Notice, second, they invested time.
 I don’t know about you, but when is the last time you spent six straight hours standing up in reverence to hear God’s Word?
 From dawn until noon.

 Third, they listened attentively.
-I mean, this wasn’t like, “Okay, we’re supposed to do this; couple chapters a day, or a few hours a day, keep the devil away.”
+This wasn’t like, “Okay, we’re supposed to do this; couple chapters a day, or a few hours a day, keep the devil away.”
 This is like, “We want to hear, what is God’s plan?
 What does He say?”
 So, that’s what they did.

 Now, notice how they did it: They came before God in families – men, women, and those who could understand.
 These parents understood that it’s not enough to tell your kids what you learned somewhere else.